-In Truthism, you don’t have to study books, Bibles, Torahs, or Korans.
-Nor a set of commandments that one can misinterpret, like altering ‘Thou Shall Not Kill’ to ‘Thou Shall not Kill other humans -- but nonhumans is perfectly fine’.
+In Truthism, you don’t have to study books, Bibles, Torahs, or Korans, nor a set of commandments that one can misinterpret, like altering ‘Thou Shall Not Kill’ to ‘Thou Shall not Kill (some) humans -- but nonhumans is perfectly fine’.
 No, you just have to show basic respect to others.
 There’s no promise of rewards in an afterlife.
-The only rewards you get are in this life: the reward of knowing that you are doing the morally right thing to do, and the reward of less risk of life-threatening diseases, and the reward of wonderful interspecies friendships.
+The only rewards you get are in this life: the reward of knowing that you are behaving morally, and the reward of less risk of life-threatening diseases, and the reward of wonderful inter-species friendships.

 Truthism does not want people to live their lives as mere wage slaves.
 Truthism beckons us to really live life, to work to right the injustices, especially our own, to live in and to care for the natural environment, and to learn how to Love.
 Truthism sees Love as a verb; something you do, and also as a noun; an exalted state we strive to be one with.
 The Truthist would not set limitations on love based on irrelevant details such as color of skin, age, a certain look, common interests, but rather would be open to anyone willing to “rise in love”.
 A Truthism devotee feels ‘a oneness with God’ when embraced in Nirvana with a dog friend, when hugging a thousand year old tree, when caressing a bunny, in the state of “in Love” with another human being, when watching sunsets, and other such ways of knowing the God of Truthism.